cursedtoast/re7/README.md

 # re7
 Instructions:

 Edit your splits and change the game name to "Resident Evil 7".
 A message should pop up saying an autosplitter by me is available.
 Click "Activate".
-Next, click the "Settings" button and enable any splits you want.
-From there, you can rename the old splits to whatever you'd like.

 After activating the RE7 autosplitter, click "Settings".
 Place a checkmark next to every split you want to use.